 Each year Fazenda features a special coffee for the holiday season; this year we are celebrating with a coffee from Finca La Pastora in the Santa Maria Valley of Costa Rica.
+This coffee was a hit through the holidays, so we're continuing it through the first few months of 2020!

 La Pastora has been producing coffee under the ownership of Esquivel family for six decades.
 For most of its history, La Pastora supplied coffee cherry to other mills for processing.
 In 2011, the Esquivel's built their own wet mill on site to be able to more tightly control quality and be able to better feature single estate microlots.